antmicro/kenning/README.md

 * Rendering performance and quality reports from benchmark data ([`kenning.scenarios.render_report`](https://github.com/antmicro/kenning/blob/main/kenning/scenarios/render_report.py)),
 * and more.

-Those scenarios can be accessed directly using e.g.:
+You can access these scenarios directly using e.g.:

 ```bash
 python -m kenning.scenarios.inference_tester -h
 ```

-They can be also accessed through `kenning` executable as subcommands.
+You can also access them through the `kenning` executable as subcommands.
 To get the current list of subcommands, run:

 ```bash